mjpcollins/sudoku_solver/README.md

 values is performed.

 To prevent the Solver from trying too many moves in an impossible puzzle it looks for "good moves".
-A "good move" is a move than fills the first 0 value cell.
+A "good move" is a move that will fill the first 0 value cell.
 If there are no moves that fill the first 0 value cell, then the puzzle is impossible and we can quit early.

 If the puzzle still isn't solved it repeats the depth first algo.
 If at any point